Pickfair: Later years (1936–1979)

-Sale, demolition, and rebuild
+Sale, demolition, and rebuild (1979–present)

 Empty for several years after Pickford's death in 1979, Pickfair was eventually sold to Los Angeles Lakers owner Jerry Buss, who continued to care for the home, updating and preserving much of its unique charm.
 In 1988, it was purchased by actress Pia Zadora and her husband Meshulam Riklis.
 They announced they were planning renovations to the famous estate, but revealed in 1990 that they had in fact demolished Pickfair and a new larger "Venetian style palazzo" was going to be constructed in its place.
 In 1990, the Los Angeles Times reported that all but the guest wing and part of the living room had been razed.

 Faced with harsh criticism from a nostalgic public, including Douglas Fairbanks, Jr., Zadora defended her family's actions, stating that the house was allegedly in a poor state of repair and was infested by termites.
 In the L.A.
-Times, Fairbanks, Jr. was quoted as saying, "I regret it very much.
+Times, Fairbanks was quoted as saying, "I regret it very much.
 I wonder, if they were going to demolish it, why they bought it in the first place."

-In 2012, Pia Zadora claimed on Season 4, Episode 4 of the BIO channel's Celebrity Ghost Stories that the real reason she demolished Pickfair was not due to termite infestation but because it was haunted by the laughing ghost of a woman who allegedly died there while having an affair with Douglas Fairbanks.
-Pia Zadora told her story in the Celebrity Ghost Stories on September 15, 2012; Season 4 Episode 12 starring Zadora, Erin Moran and Michael Beach.
+In 2012, Zadora claimed on the BIO channel's Celebrity Ghost Stories that the real reason she demolished Pickfair was not due to termite infestation but because it was haunted by the laughing ghost of a woman who allegedly died there while having an affair with the elder Fairbanks.

-In the interview Zadora stated, "Years ago my husband and I tore down one of the most iconic Hollywood mansions because of termites … but that wasn't the real reason.
-When we moved into the house it was beautiful, everything was perfect, it was a dream … but weird things started to happen … so my husband and I, after trying to figure out what to do, decided we were going to have the house razed."

 Defending her actions, Zadora explained, "If I had a choice, I never would have torn down this old home.
 I loved this home, it had a history, it had a very important sense about it and you can deal with termites, and you can deal with plumbing issues, but you can't deal with the supernatural."

-Remaining artifacts from the original Pickfair include the gates to the estate, the kidney-shaped pool and pool house, remnants of the living room, as well as the two-bedroom guest wing that played host to visiting royalty and notable film celebrities for over half a century.
+Remaining artifacts from the original Pickfair include the gates to the estate, the kidney-shaped pool and pool house, remnants of the living room, and the two-bedroom guest wing that played host to visiting royalty and notable film celebrities for over half a century.
 The guest wing was once used as a honeymoon suite for Lord Louis and Lady Mountbatten.

 Located at 1143 Summit Drive in Beverly Hills, UNICOM Global bought the mansion on April 19, 2005, for $15,000,000.
 The property included a gym, disco room, and sits on 2.25 acres.
 UNICOM Global now uses it for meetings, conferences and events.